 Applicants will be asked to select one of the following groups of countries to target their intervention.

-- Group A: El Salvador, Kenya, Pacific Islands, Puerto Rico
+- Group A: El Salvador, Haiti, Kenya, Pacific Islands, Puerto Rico

-- Group C: Philippines, Gambia, Jamaica, Mauritius (option not available to partner with Chapters)
+- Group C: Barbados, Indonesia, Jamaica, The Philippines (option not available to partner with Chapters)

 Three grants in the amount of $500,000 per organization will be awarded in 2021.
 Grants will support projects lasting 2 years.